LukasHedegaard/structured-pruning-adapters/README.md

 =
 <!-- | |
 | --- | -->
-[__Structured Pruning Adapters__](https://github.com/LukasHedegaard/structured-pruning-adapters) are the offspring of Structured Pruning and Fusible Adapters, and can be used for _Transfer Learning_ which has:
+__Structured Pruning Adapters__ are the offspring of Structured Pruning and Fusible Adapters, and can be used for _Transfer Learning_ which has:
 - ✅ Extremely few learned parameters (binary pruning mask + masked adapter weights) 👌
 - ✅ Accelerated network inference 🏎💨

 ## How to use this library
 Use in conjunction with any Structured Pruning technique.
+0. Navigate to the repository root.
 1. Install the library:
     ```bash
-    pip install structured-pruning-adapters
+    pip install -e .
     ```
 2. Replace Linear and Conv layers with an SP Adapter:
     ```python3